Cecelia AdjeiI help global brands move from visibility to participation in culture through strategy, partnerships and talent.

 About Cecelia

-SELECTED WORK
+SELECTED EXPERIENCE

 A selection of work across cultural strategy, partnerships, and talent-led campaigns.